vipulnaik/diet-exercise-health/profile-information/health-profile.md

     showed I was at the high end) but given my vegan diet, it's better to keep taking the supplement.
 Vitamin B12 is water-soluble so excess should flow out.

+* Experimental Atrantil consumption (I may ramp this up or down based on my estimate of how it's affecting abdominal discomfort)

 * Occasional Vitamin C supplement
   * I generally take this before or after events where I expect to be